jart/landlock-make/README.md

 Sets CPU resource limit.

 This specifies the amount of CPU time, in seconds, that each individual command is allowed to take.
-When the specified number of seconds elapse, a `SIGXCPU` signal is sent to the process.
-By default this signal will kill the process.
-If the signal is handled by the process, then it has exactly one second to gracefully terminate before a `SIGKILL` is issued.

 This variable may be specified on a build target, a pattern rule, or the global scope (by order of precedence).

+If this limit is violated, then a `SIGXCPU` signal is sent to your program, after which it has precisely one second to gratefully shutdown before `SIGKILL` is used.

 #### `.MEMORY = SIZE`

 Sets virtual memory space limit.

-When this limit is violated, mmap() will begin returning `ENOMEM` which will trickle down into functions like malloc() failing.

 The size is specified in bytes.
 It may use Si notation, e.g. `64kb` for 64 kibibytes, `1G` for a gibibyte, etc. Units use base 1024.
 This size